-- Improper handling or storage: If the slim tube bends or breaks, the sound will not travel well from the hearing aid into your ear.
+- Improper handling or storage: If the slim tube or receiver wire bends or breaks, the sound will not travel well from the hearing aid into your ear.
 Fortunately, the damaged tube can be changed at home without having to send the hearing aid in for repairs.
 It is important to take care when inserting, removing, and cleaning your slim tubes.

 - Dropping a hearing aid: Often the damage is not visible as the force can damage the inner components of the hearing aid.
 It is important to ensure there is a soft surface underneath you when inserting, removing, and cleaning your hearing aids.

 - Heat and sunlight: Placing hearing aids in direct sunlight and near the heat can also damage them.
 Leaving your hearing aids lying around can mean pets, which are often attracted to ear wax, can get hold of them.
 It is therefore important to store your hearing aids properly.